This is the eighth year with Gardener Cary George in charge of the Garden.

-The year 1994 has just above average precipitation but in late Fall there was not much snow and the winter of 1994/95 would bring 30 inches of snow, well below the median for snowfall, with most of the 30 inches falling before Dec.
-31st.
+The year 1994 has just above average precipitation but in late fall there was not much snow and the winter of 1994/95 would bring 30 inches of snow, well below the median for snowfall, with most of the 30 inches falling before December 31st.

 Photo top of page: Upland Garden fall hillside.
 Photo from October 2012 ©G D Bebeau